gurjotdhillon/bank_loan/README.md

 # Bank  Loan
 ##Summary
+I have tried to showcase my skillset in Postgresby analyzing the data using CTEs, Key window functions, and aggregations.
+The project deals with loan application data and goal is to analyze the KPIs and factors impacting the outcome of loans.
 ### About Data
 The Bank Loan Analysis Report aims to provide actionable insights into loan applications, approvals, and related metrics.
-The data consists of 38,576 rows and following columns:
+The data consists of 38,576 rows and the following columns:
 1. Loan ID: Unique identifier for loans.
 2. Address State: Borrower location for regional analysis.
 3. Employment Length: Indicates employment stability.